-Preheat the oven to 450 degrees F. Place the fish in a single layer on a greased shallow baking pan.
-Brush the rub on all sides of the fish.
-Bake for 4 to 6 minutes (for 1/2-inch-thick fish fillets) or until fish just begins to flake when tested with a fork.
+Baked Fish Tacos Preheat the oven to 450 degrees F. Place the fish in a single layer on a greased shallow baking pan.
+Brush the rub onto all sides of the fish.
+Bake for 4 to 6 minutes (for 1/2-inch-thick fillets) or until fish just begins to flake when tested with a fork.
 Cut fish into bite-size pieces.

-Brush the rub on all sides of the fish.
-For a charcoal grill, grill fish on the greased rack of an uncovered grill directly over medium coals for 4 to 6 minutes (for 1/2-inch thick fillets) or until fish just begins to flake when tested with a fork, turning fish once halfway through grilling.
+Grilled Fish Tacos Brush the rub onto all sides of the fish.
+For a charcoal grill, grill fish on the greased rack of an uncovered grill directly over medium coals for 4 to 6 minutes (for 1/2-inch-thick fillets) or until fish just begins to flake when tested with a fork, turning fish once halfway through grilling.
 (For a gas grill, preheat grill.
 Reduce heat to medium.
 Place fish on greased grill rack over heat.
 If desired, wrap tortillas in a foil packet and grill alongside the fish.
 Cover and grill as directed.)
 Cut fish into bite-size pieces.

 In a medium bowl stir together 2 cups packaged coleslaw mix or shredded cabbage, 1/4 cup mayonnaise, and 1-1/2 teaspoons lime juice.

 To serve, divide the fish into six portions and halve each portion to get 12 pieces.
-Fill each corn tortilla with 1 piece of fish and 2 to 3 tablespoons cabbage topping.
-Serve with one or more of the following accompaniments:
+Fill each corn tortilla with one piece of fish and 2 to 3 tablespoons cabbage topping.
+Serve your fish tacos with one or more of the following accompaniments: